 Thornton Staples - Learning Resources

-Director of Research and Scientific Data Management at the Smithsonian Institution
+Director, Office of Research Information Services at the Smithsonian Institution

 Summary: Thornton Staples shares the story of how he discovered Sandra Payette’s paper on the Flexible Extensible Digital Object Repository Architecture system (better known as Fedora), how he liked its information architecture, and how his team tested (and proved) its scalability with 30 million objects.
 Staples also shares a model of how to successfully get humanities faculty hooked on digitizing their work and taking it to the classroom.
 What is the new frontier in digital libraries?
 According to Staples, it is in developing durable, extensible and interoperable repositories.